11 Strange Things That Have Been Banned in Sports

 Players can't: Use asthma inhalers

 Multiple sports organizations have banned the use of inhalers, including the NFL and the NBA.
 While many people genuinely need inhalers to combat asthma and shortness of breath, the powers-that-be worry that non-asthmatic athletes will use them to boost their lung capacity and endurance.
 This provides an unfair advantage, especially in sports like swimming, where increased lung capacity is a huge asset.
-If an athlete does need an inhaler, the dosage and the type of inhaler must comply with the U.S. Anti-Doping Agency‘s regulations.
+If an athlete does need an inhaler, the dosage and the type of inhaler must comply with the U.S. Anti-Doping Agency's regulations.
+If you're not a fan of Super Bowl Sunday, here are some alternative things you can do besides watching the game.

 Players can't: Tweet